- Gemini Home

-There are two scheduled deadlines for return of your completed Science Programs are at 5:59pm HST on:
+The scheduled deadlines for return of your completed Science Programs are at 5:59pm HST on:

-Only those programs that have been received by these dates can be verified and made available for execution in the queue.
+Note that only the observation descriptions received by these dates can be verified and made available for execution in the queue.

 Verification and Confirmation of Observation Readiness